Slack

 When you don't specify a model, Superconductor automatically picks the best available default based on your project's configured credentials.
 The fallback order is:

-- Codex GPT-5.3 (requires a connected ChatGPT Pro or Plus plan)
+- Codex GPT-5.4 (requires an OpenAI API key or connected ChatGPT plan)

 - Claude Code Opus 4.6 (requires an Anthropic API key or connected Claude plan)